nguyntony/master-the-coding-interview/BigO/README.md

 - Quadratic time - another word to describe this big O

 ## 🌱 Factorial O(n!)
 Also known as the “oh no”.
-This means that there is a nested loop for every input, this is commonly seen in the real world but you should still be aware of it.
+This means that there is an added nested loop for every input, this is not commonly seen in the real world but you should still be aware of it.

+## 🌱 Space Complexity (Memory)
+There are two ways to remembers things:
+1. Heap - this is usually where you store variable assignment
+2. Stack - this is where you keep track of function call, the variables inside of the stack  will get deleted after the function is finished.
+When you are trying to do a function call there is a stack frame that is allocated, variables are defined in the stack frame, the function finishes and the stack frame disappears.

+You can look at total size of memory being used compared to the input.

+#### What causes space complexity?
+- variables
+- data structures
+- function call
+- allocations

+#### Primitive vs Non Primitive (or Complex / Reference Types)
+- Primitive (ie. Numbers like 5 and 3.15, boolean, strings) - these are stored in the stack until they need to be moved to the heap, because they may need to grow or shrink.
+They are often seen as something that you can create a `new` type.
+- Non Primitive (ie. Objects, arrays, functions, anything you create using the `new` keyword) - these are **mutable**, you can add and remove elements from an array, functions are kinds of objects, they are objects that are callable (that’s what they call it in python), they are **indexable** and **callable**.

+Apparently you can create a new String and Number, once you start to use string methods then you are using the non-primitive or complex type of the string.
+This usually occurs when you want to use more advanced things of the string.

 ## 🌱 Helpful Resources
 | Link                                                                | Description                                                                |